ar4/deepwave/docs/example_gsot.rst

 Graph Space Optimal Transport
 =============================

 A well-known problem with the conventional implementation of FWI is cycle-skipping.
 This causes inversions to get stuck in local minima when the initial velocity model is not close enough to the true model.
-A common approach to try to avoid cycle-skipping is to perform inversion from low to high frequencies, as we did in :doc:`an earlier example <example_increasing_freq_fwi>`.
+A common approach to try to avoid cycle-skipping is to perform inversion from low to high frequencies, as we did in :doc:`an earlier example <example_fwi>`.
 An alternative is to use a loss/cost/objective function that is less susceptible to it.
 One that was recently proposed is `Graph Space Optimal Transport (GSOT) <https://dx.doi.org/10.1088/1361-6420/ab206f>`_.
 This does not just consider amplitude changes, like the squared error loss commonly used in FWI, but also time shifts.
 As a result, it reportedly has a better chance of converging to the global minimum, even when the starting model is far from the true model.

 We will begin by defining a function to compute the GSOT loss between two datasets.
 Most of the work in GSOT is in solving a linear sum assignment problem.
 The authors who proposed GSOT recommend using the auction algorithm to solve this problem with good performance, but for simplicity in this example we will use the linear sum assignment method provided by SciPy.
 As a result, it is quite slow, but is sufficient for the very small datasets in this example::